Step by step guide to permissions

 Different kinds of applications have different timescales for decision-making – please refer to our planning timescales page.

 In reaching a decision, we assess whether the proposal complies with all relevant national policy and local policies and guidance.
 We take into account all the comments received as part of consultation.
 We weigh up the planning balance of all relevant matters and consider whether we think the application should be permitted.

 If we think an application is likely be refused, we will contact the applicant and give them the opportunity to withdraw it.
-Minor amendments that do not require re-consultation can usually be accommodated, and in those circumstances we can extend the determination period to allow applicants to submit revised information.
+Minor amendments that do not require re-consultation can occasionally be accommodated, and in those circumstances we can extend the determination period to allow applicants to submit revised information.
+For more information, visit amending an application.
 All new information is uploaded to the online planning register.

 Planning decisions can be delegated to officers to decide, or decided at Planning Committee made up of elected members (councillors).
 Further information can be found on our delegated planning decisions page.